 - The high capacity Enhanced-IDE hard disk drive.
 The hard drive is upgradeable, enabling you to increase your storage capacity in the future.
 Consult your dealer if you need to upgrade. - The high speed optical drive.
-Depending on your model, you have a DVD/CD-RW Combo or DVD-Dual drive.
+Depending on your model, you have a DVD/CD-RW Combo, DVD-Dual or DVD-Super Multi.
 The optical drive provides increased storage capacity, as well as offering a host of multimedia possibilities.